rudderz243/2026-IMAD5112-Repository/README.md

 ## Summary

 This repository contains all the Android projects completed together in class.
-Each project is available for both groups — folders ending in **G1** belong to Group 1, and **G2** to Group 2.
+Each project is available for both groups.

+Folders ending in **G1** belong to Group 1, and **G2** to Group 2.
 The code and concepts covered are the same for both groups.

 ---